Learn why leading HR professionals trust ekincare! Explore Now

 Who said a healthy food list couldn’t be full of tasty goodies?
 Dark chocolate (when eaten in moderation) has been shown to provide protection against atherosclerosis (plaque buildup inside the arteries).
 This makes it a heart-healthy food that is effective against heart attack and stroke!
 Even better - the flavanol content of dark chocolate (which makes it tasty) doesn’t seem to affect its protective benefits!

 As we go forward into the future, the link between our diets and diseases can no longer be underestimated.
 What we eat can affect nearly every aspect of heart health - from high blood pressure and inflammation to high levels of bad cholesterol and triglycerides.
-This list acts as a handy starting point for a heart healthy diet that allows the heart to stay strong and keep us going.
-Keeping the heart healthy with diet and exercise can help reduce the ill effects of modern living and keep us fit and healthy for a fulfilling life ahead.
+This list acts as a handy starting point for a heart-healthy diet that allows the heart to stay strong and keep us going.
+Keeping the heart healthy with diet and exercise can help reduce the ill effects of modern living.
+Additionally, consulting trusted doctors either online or offline can also help keep us fit and healthy for a fulfilling life ahead.

 Schedule a demo to learn how your organisation can get the best employee health and well-being experience with ekincare's commitment to quality.